Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 ### Installation

 1. Download and export **[the latest commit](https://github.com/Vermintide-Modders/VMF-Build-Script/archive/master.zip)**.
+2. Run vmb.exe to create default .vmbrc config file.
-2. Place your existing mods in the `mods` folder or specify alternative path in config.json `mods_dir`.
+2. Place your existing mods in the `mods` folder or specify alternative path in .vmbrc `mods_dir`.
 This path can be relative or absolute.
 The path must already exist.
 To use current folder put `.` as the path.
-3. Set `game` in config.json to 1 or 2 to determine for which game mods are gonna be built and uploaded by default.
+3. Set `game` in .vmbrc to 1 or 2 to determine for which game mods are gonna be built and uploaded by default.
-3. Set `fallback_tools_dir` and `fallback_workshop_dir` in config.json for both games.
+3. Set `fallback_tools_dir` and `fallback_workshop_dir` in .vmbrc for both games.
 These paths will be used if the script fails to find them in the registry.
 You can leave these untouched or set them to empty string but do not delete the options themselves.
-4. You can add folders that will be ignored when building/watching all mods to `ignored_dirs` in config.json.
+4. You can add folders that will be ignored when building/watching all mods to `ignored_dirs` in .vmbrc.
 5. You can also set `temp_dir` to specify where temporary files will be placed during the build process.
 Leaving it empty will default to `<mods_dir>/.temp`.
 Unlike `mods_dir`, this path doesn't have to exist prior to running the program.